How to support arts organizations while practicing social distancing

 As the coronavirus continues to spread, small businesses and arts organizations are forced to confront the reality: social distancing demands temporary closures.
 These unprecedented times have led all sorts of institutions to cancel events, shift to online programming, and appeal to the community for support to help subsidize lost earnings.
+The Metropolitan Museum of Art will not only be closed through July, but is expected to lose $100 million too.
 Though many of us aren’t able to show up in person, we can continue to purchase merchandise and donate money to help keep employees afloat.

-Buy mercy from your local art museum
+Buy merch from your local art museum

 MoMA’s Design Store sells tons of things that might prove helpful during a societal shutdown.
-From a Mini Table Crumb Vacuum to a DIY Bluetooth Speaker & FM Radio, there’s no shortage of artfully-designed objects.
-Plus, for all the plant parents who get joy from infusing nature into the home, the store sells trendy Self-Watering Pots too.
+From a Mini Table Crumb Vacuum to a DIY Bluetooth Speaker & FM Radio, there’s no shortage of artfully designed objects.
+Plus, for all the plant parents who get joy from infusing nature into the home, the store sells trendy Self-Watering Pots, too.
 As large and small museums alike are closing across the country, consider checking out their online stores for home goods and fun ways to pass the time—like with this “elevated” card game from Chicago’s Museum of Contemporary Art store.

 Become a member

-Non-profit arts organizations like LA’s Women’s Center for Creative Work offer various membership levels to people interested in supporting the low-cost arts programming, co-working space, and female and non-binary artists-in-residence.
-Memberships start at $5 a month and go up to $125 a month; each tier grants greater access to WCCW’s different resources, from use of the printing equipment to free admission to all WCCW programs, as well as 20% discount on all merchandise.
-Many small arts organizations around the U.S., especially ones focused on under-represented communities, have similar recurring payment structures.
+Nonprofit arts organizations like LA’s Women’s Center for Creative Work offer various membership levels to people interested in supporting the low-cost arts programming, coworking space, and female and nonbinary artists in residence.
+Memberships start at $5 a month and go up to $125 a month; each tier grants greater access to WCCW’s different resources, from use of the printing equipment to free admission to all WCCW programs, as well as a 20% discount on all merchandise.
+Many small arts organizations around the U.S., especially ones focused on underrepresented communities, have similar recurring payment structures.

 Make orders online